ldaptv/reddit-work/Projects/TheBasics-Roles-Tanking.md

 # The Basics - Roles: Tanks & Tanking

-Welcome to the **Weekly Basic's Discussion** where for the next few months there will feature a discussions about [Blizzard Roles system](https://heroesofthestorm.com/en-us/blog/22921910/hero-role-expansion-2019-3-18/).
+Welcome to the **Weekly Basic's Discussion** where for the next few months there will be feature discussions about [Blizzard Roles system](https://heroesofthestorm.com/en-us/blog/22921910/hero-role-expansion-2019-3-18/).
 These discussions are targeted at those looking to learn or brush up on a roles core principles, common practices, and mistakes to avoid.

 Last week's **Tank Role Discussion** [**(Link)**](https://www.reddit.com/r/heroesofthestorm/comments/bb5x8f/the_basics_roles_tanking/) outlined the core tanking practices, types of tanks, and tank synergies in Heroes of the Storm.
 This week's discussion will close out the topic of tanking with a deep dive reviewing articles about vision, engaging, and shotcalling.